Explore this Section

 - Enhanced management skills and practical marketing skills leading to improved employability

-All applicants must hold a good honours degree (2:1 or 2:2) or overseas equivalent.
+You will need at least a second class honours degree or overseas equivalent.
 Students who have appropriate professional qualifications or relevant work experience may also be considered.
 The University uses a range of relevant selection criteria including academic qualifications, professional experience, evidence of likely commitment to academic study, and an estimate of a candidate’s future potential.

 Anyone applying from a country where English is not the first language is required to take an official test of English language obtaining at least IELTS 6.5 with a minimum of 5.5 in each subtest.